darenceT/dungeon_2.0/README.md

 Monster classes
 Sound Effects
 Save/Load Menu (pickling)

-As of 3/18/22, this project has been submitted for UW course with a few things unfinished including connecting new Model, unit tests, and debugging SQLite
+As of 3/18/22, this project has been submitted for UW course with
+a few things unfinished including connecting refactored files in Model, unit tests, and debugging SQLite

 More to come...

+Requirements:
+Python 3.9+
+Pygame 2.1.0

 [Software Requirement Specifications](https://github.com/darenceT/dungeon_2.0/blob/main/docs/Software_Requirements_Specifications.docx)